-First, if a lender checks your credit report prior to closing, they usually do that before you sign your loan documents so your lender would have already reviewed your credit report prior to this issue arising.
-Your lender is unlikely to pull your credit report again during your three day right of rescission period.
+First, if a lender checks your credit report prior to closing, they usually do so before you sign your loan documents so your lender would have already reviewed your credit report prior to this issue arising.
+In the majority of cases, your lender is unlikely to pull your credit report again during your three day right of rescission period.

 Second, it usually takes at least 30 days for a derogatory credit event to appear on your credit report so in the unlikely event your lender decides to check your credit during the right of rescission period, they are unlikely to find the issue on your report.